 (May be repeated for credit when a different subject or level of investigation is indicated - 490 to maximum of eight credits; 590 to maximum of 12 credits.)
 Prerequisite: advanced standing in art or permission of instructor.
 Group investigation of a particular phase of art not offered by other courses in curriculum.

-491 ARCHITECTURAL PRESENT I 3 credits Prerequisite: 144.
+491 ARCHITECTURAL PRESENT I

+Prerequisite:144.
 Studio practice in architectural design and presentation methods in residential and commercial interiors.

-492 ARCHITECTURAL PRESENT II 3 credits Prerequisites: 491/591.
+492 ARCHITECTURAL PRESENT II

+Prerequisites: 491/591.
 Continuation of concepts covered in Architectural Presentations I with additional work in color rendering techniques.
 Emphasis on a variety of rendering mediums.

-ADV PHOTOGRAPHY: DIGITAL 493 3 credits PRINT
+493 ADV PHOTOGRAPHY: DIGITAL PRINT